gabbymyers/516X-Project/_posts/2021-11-11-Yield Analysis.md

 ~~~
 ![Corn Yield Histogram](https://raw.githubusercontent.com/gabbymyers/516X-Project/master/assets/img/Corn%20Histogram.jpg)

 Not looking very normally distributed.
 A histogram might not be the best way to see it.
-I'll make a kernel density plot ([Link to Doumentation](https://seaborn.pydata.org/generated/seaborn.kdeplot.html)) to look at it another way.
+I'll make a kernel density estimate plot ([Link to Doumentation](https://seaborn.pydata.org/generated/seaborn.kdeplot.html)) to look at it another way.

 ~~~
 sns.kdeplot(data=corn_only, x="Yield")